 Our kitties live with us in our friendly home environment instead being caged at a shelter.
 We believe cats are curious, active animals that need plenty of room to play and roam.
 Your visits fund our café.
 Thanks to you, we are able to save more lives.

-We partner with other rescues in the area like Feline Canopy of Care who rescue community cats and have a wide network of TNR (trap, neuter and release) volunteers helping to keep homeless cats off the streets in St Johns and Flagler counties.
+We partner with other rescues in the area like Feline Canopy of Care who rescue community cats and have a wide network of TNR (trap, neuter and release) volunteers helping to keep homeless cats off the streets in St Johns county.

 The frequency of cat purrs may help humans heal.
 Scientists believe that the benefits of loving a cat may even extend to our health.
-Studies have shown that people are less likely to die of a heart attack if they own a cat (Adnan I Qureshi, 2009).
+Studies have shown that people are less likely to die of a heart attack if they own a cat.

 Perhaps even more interesting are the reports of cats’ purrs helping people heal.